Skip to content

 Automatic Enforcement

-Enforcement is hierarchical — if a tenant budget is exceeded, all users, departments, and organizations within that tenant are blocked, regardless of their individual budget status.
+Enforcement is hierarchical — if a tenant budget blocks, all users, departments, and organizations within that tenant are blocked, regardless of their individual budget state.
+Budget checks fail closed: if the budget service errors, the request is blocked for safety.

 Editing and Deleting Budgets